Siege of the Alcázar: August 14 – September 17

 On August 14, the Republicans changed tactics after they felt the defences on the northern side of the Alcázar had been sufficiently reduced.
 Over the next five weeks, the Republicans attacked the House of the Military Government on eleven occasions but were turned back each time by the Nationalists.
 After the war, Franco posthumously awarded Guillermo Juárez de María y Esperanza, with the Orden del Mérito Militar for his bravery in the breach.
 Had the Republicans captured the House of the Military Government, it would have enabled them to mass a large number of troops only 40 yd away from the Alcázar.

-An envoy from the Republicans, Major Rojo, was sent to Colonel Moscardó on September 9 to ask for the surrender of the Alcázar.
-This was refused, but Colonel Moscardó requested for a priest to be sent to baptize the two children born during the siege and to also say Mass.
+An envoy from the Republicans, Major Rojo, was sent to Moscardó on September 9 to ask for the surrender of the Alcázar.
+This was refused, but Moscardó requested for a priest to be sent to baptize the two children born during the siege and to also say Mass.

 Vázquez Camarassa, a Madrid preacher with left-wing views, was sent to the Alcázar during the morning of September 11, performed the necessary functions and issued a general absolution to the defenders of the Alcázar.
-That evening, Major Rojo met with Colonel Moscardó to discuss the evacuation of the women and children.
+That evening, Rojo met with Moscardó to discuss the evacuation of the women and children.
 The women unanimously replied that they would never surrender and if need be would take up arms for the defence of the Alcázar.

 The Chilean Ambassador to Spain, José Ramón Gutiérrez, having heard that the previous attempts for surrender failed, went on September 12 to secure the surrender of the Alcázar.
-He was unable to contact Colonel Moscardó because the telephone wires had been damaged the previous night from grenades thrown by the Republican militias and he was unwilling to use other methods of communication.
+He was unable to contact Moscardó because the telephone wires had been damaged the previous night from grenades thrown by the Republican militias and he was unwilling to use other methods of communication.